microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 ## Composing Types

 Similar to how you would create larger complex objects by composing them together TypeScript has tools for doing this with types.
-The two most popular techniques you would use in everyday code every to create new types by working with many smaller types are Unions and Generics.
+The two most popular techniques you would use in everyday code to create new types by working with many smaller types are Unions and Generics.

 ### Unions